Cognigy/Documentation/docs/insights/global-filters.md

 ## Locales

-The **Locales** filter allows you to filter the data to include or exclude one or more languages / locales.
+The **Locales** filter allows you to filter the data to include or exclude one or more languages or locales.
 For more information, read the [Localization](../ai/build/translation-and-localization/localization.md) documentation.

 To use the **Locales** filter, proceed as follows: